DadsamG/physics/README.md

 - I'm open to suggestions, contact me here or on twitter (@4v0v_).

 ## Basics

+There are the concepts of this library :
+- World : One world equals one physic simulation, it's the hightest level container.
+- Colliders : A collider is an object residing in the world that react to the world physic and other colliders.
+- Classes : A collider can have ONE class, it dictate him what other classes the collider can collide with.
+- Shapes : A collider can have multiples shapes
+- Collision callbacks :
+  - enter : what to do when a collider/shape begin touching another one.
+  - exit : what to do when a collider/shape stop touching another one.
+  - presolve : what to do each frame a collider/shape is touching another one before the physics is applied.
+  - postsolve : what to do each frame a collider/shape is touching another one after the physics is applied.
+- Joints : Attatch 2 colliders together in different ways
+- Queries : Get all the colliders from a certain area

 ```lua World:new(xg, yg, sleep) ```

 =>Create a new world